 Contact Valerie Esposito, Program Director

-Courses specific to the Environmental Policy major have been built right into the curriculum, so you can continue to build credits toward your major while spending a semester abroad.
-You will have an opportunity to continue to study leading-edge environmental topics—like Urban Agriculture—at Champlain's Montreal, Canada or Dublin, Ireland campuses, or choose a country in which to study from one of our third-party providers.
-Environmental Policy majors have studied in Ireland, Australia, Nepal, Costa Rica, Morocco, Vietnam, and Bolivia, among other locations.
+You will have an opportunity to continue to study cutting-edge environmental topics—like Urban Agriculture—at Champlain's Montreal, Canada or Dublin, Ireland campuses, or choose a country in which to study from one of our third-party providers.
+Environmental Policy majors have studied in Ireland, Australia, Nepal, Costa Rica, Morocco, Vietnam, Bhutan, Argentina and Bolivia, among other locations.

 "Global Appreciation" has emerged as an essential competency employers seek.
 Champlain has taken a proactive approach to cultivating this competency by ensuring that international learning is embedded in the College's curriculum.